isabella232/dynamic-media-classic.en-1/help/support.md

 # Support {#support}

 Technical support offerings are designed to meet the needs of any size company.
-The following table describes Scene7 Customer Care offerings:
+The following table describes Dynamic Media Classic Customer Care offerings:

 |Support|Subscription|
 |--- |--- |